Indsyra/Python-projects/Back to basics/README.md

 *Notebook* : user_input_string_formatting.ipynb
 *Related Files in assets folder* :
 Good old calculator with a menu!
 Nothing much to say on this part as it combines all the previous lessons.

+## If-Else statements
+*Notebook* : if_else.ipynb
+*Related Files in assets folder* :
+I appreciated the project especially the bonus challenge of adding the third number.
+I'm questioning though about the complexity of the code.
+Hope that I will learn to tackle this throughout the following days.